syncfusion-content/flutter-docs/Flutter/calendar/drag-drop.md

 ![drag_and_drop_indicator_customization](images/appointments/dragtime_customization.gif)

-## Appointment resize
+## View Navigation Delay

-[allowAppointmentResize]() property allows to reschedule the appointment by resizing the appointment in desktop platforms.
+Using [autoNavigateDelay]() property you can handle the navigation time when navigating to next/previous view while dragging the appointment.

 {% tabs %}
 {% highlight Dart %}